shaundon/hubot-osx-control/README.md

 In our office, we have a TV on our DevOps office wall connected to a Mac Mini, so we use this to make webpages open and control Spotify, all from the comfort of our [Flowdock](https://www.flowdock.com/) chat.

+Currently, hubot-osx-control can be used to:

+* Control Spotify
+* Open webpages
+* Open applications with registered URI schemes
+* Initiate Skype calls (requires confirmation on the computer)
+* Start a party

 ## How does it work?

 It's super simple.
 Hubot sends HTTP POST requests to the Mac, which is running a simple node server.
 The Mac's configured to perform actions when it receives these requests.